UI5/linter/docs/Rules.md

 ## no-removed-manifest-property

 Manifest Version 2 lacks several properties of earlier versions, which do not match anymore to the new schema.
 They must be omitted.

-## no-missing-manifest-target-type

-Property "type" must be defined somewhere, either in `routing.config` or in every `target.type` in manifest.json.

 ## no-legacy-ui5-version-in-manifest